 - Click Tools on the Main menu of the application you are using and click Options.

 - 2. Click the Geoprocessing tab.

 - 3. Click the Environments button.

+- The Environment Settings dialog box is opened.

-- 4. Click Raster Analysis Settings to view the parameters for which values can be set. - 5.
-Click OK.
+- Click Raster Analysis

+Settings to view the parameters for which values can be set.

+- 5. Click OK.